hao666888/CarND-Behavioral-Cloning-P3/writeup_template.md

 python drive.py model.h5
 ```

-#### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

-#### 1. An appropriate model architecture has been employed
+#### 1. Model design

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+I first implemented a LeNet based model which is able to drive the vehicle for half of the track.
+Then I implemented a neural network structure designed by Nvidia as show below:

+![alt text][image1]

+The network contains 5 convolution layers and 4 fully connected layer.
+I used the default layer size.
+Specically the first layer has 24 channels.
+The second has 36 channels.
+The rest have 48, 64 and 64 channels.
+The kernel size for the first three convolution layers is 5*5.
+The kernel size for the rest convolution layers is 3*3.
+The stride for the first three convolution layers 2*2 where that for the rest two convolution layers is 1*1.
+For the fully connected layers, the first one has a output size of 100.
+The rest have output size of 50, 10, 1 correspondingly.
+There is no information about activation layers, pooling layers and dropout layers.
+I added Relu activation layer after each convolution layer and the first two fully connected layers.
+This adds non-linearity to the model.
+I also added a maxpooling layer with a stride of 2 after the first convolution layer.
+To further avoid overfitting, a Dropout layer with dropout probability of 0.5 is added after the fifth convolution layer.
+In addition, a normalization layer is added to before the first convolution layer.
+During the testing phase, the car is able to drive more smoothly (without frequent moving from one side of the road to the other side of the road).
+(model.py lines 62-88)

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains both maxpooling layer dropout layers in order to reduce overfitting

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road and also driving in the opposite direction.

 For details about how I created the training data, see the next section.